SourceCode-AI/aura/docs/source/cookbook/integrations/gitlab.rst

 GitLab CI
 =========

 Gitlab provides an integrated dashboard that can display SAST results and security details of your repository and track these metrics over time.
-Aura provides an integration with the native GitLab SAST support by including the scan that produce the SAST artifacts into your CI configuration.
+Aura provides an integration with the native GitLab SAST support by including the scan that produces the SAST artifacts into your CI configuration.
 Here is a minimal example of scanning the current repository with Aura:

 ::